-Increased body temperature

-Amputees often report an increase in their body temperature.
-This can be caused by a number of reasons;

-- Less body surface area making it more difficult to reduce the body's temperature.
+Increased body temperature Amputees often report an increase in their body temperature.
+This can be caused by a number of reasons; - Less body surface area making it more difficult to reduce the body's temperature.
 The skin is our largest breathing organ and any amputation results in less skin surface area - 2.
 A greater level of energy expenditure.
-Using a prosthesis (especially lower limb) requires more energy - the more energy you use the warmer the body gets.
-This can lead to a loss of heat tolerance and greater amounts of perspiration/sweat frequently.
+Using a prosthesis (especially lower limb) requires more energy the more energy you use the warmer the body gets.
+This can lead to a loss of heat tolerance and greater amounts of perspiration/sweat If you are affected by increased body temperatures make sure you drink plenty of water to replace what you have lost by sweating.
+Try to limit the amount of caffeine and soft drinks, and wear light breathable clothing.
+You may find that during warmer months you will need to change your stump socks more frequently.
 You may also need to take off your liner and dry it (if you sweat a lot) and re-donn or swap it with a clean, dry liner.
+Hair removal Amputees regularly ask about shaving or waxing their stump.
+Your healthcare team will discourage you from doing this.
+If you do decide to wax or shave your stump and the hair follicle becomes infected, you may be unable to wear your prosthesis until the infection clears.
+Seek advice and a second opinion if you are worried or concerned.